-No matter where you are in the world or the U.S., many of us adore our screen porch, sunroom, or 3 season porches.
-When chilly days are ahead however, that often means a rising in heating costs and many of us are on the lookout for finding new ways to keep the cold out while maintaining our budgets.
+No matter where you are in the world, everyone loves a screen porch or sunroom.
+When chilly days are ahead, it often means a rise in heating costs.
+As a result, many of us are on the lookout for budget friendly ways to keep the cold out.

-It is possible to lower heating costs for your sunroom or 3 season porches by considering some insulation for your screen porch.
-Even a little bit of insulation could go a long way in keeping cold air from seeping into the porch if you don’t heat it, to allow you to enjoy your beloved porch for a few extra weeks before winter truly sets in.
+It is possible to lower heating costs for your sunroom or porch by considering the addition of insulation foam.
+Even a little bit of insulation can go a long way in keeping cold air from seeping into the area.
+This can allow you to enjoy your beloved porch for a few extra weeks before winter truly sets in.
 Insulating the roof, floor, and walls is an excellent means to enjoy the maximum benefits of your favorite screen porch.

 DIY Heat Lock-In

-You might be surprised just how much a tiny bit of air can drastically chill an area and cause your heating bill to slowly skyrocket or create a space that’s far too cold to be comfortable in.
-When the wind can whistle in through doors, windows, or screens you can stop drafts by creating a simply stitched draft stopper.
+You might be surprised at how a tiny bit of air can drastically chill an area and cause your heat bill to skyrocket.
+When the wind whistles in through doors, windows, or screens, a simply stitched draft stopper can help.

-When it comes to choosing what fabrics to create a draft stopper, you can choose a pattern or color you love but we recommend whatever fabric you choose, make sure it has good weight and texture to it.
-The reason why you’d want a heavier fabric with texture is that it will help lock in heat.
-Sew together with a basic tube shape and then add a filling of foam of your choice, then sew it shut.
+When it comes to choosing fabrics to create draft stoppers, you can choose a pattern and color that you love.
+Whatever fabric you choose, make sure it has good weight and texture to it.
+You would typically want a heavier fabric to help lock in heat.
+Sew it together in a basic tube shape, add a filling of Polystyrene foam pellets, and then sew it shut.

-You can provide double the protection with a simple DIY draft stopper by using a dual-sided draft blocker.
-Instead of a single long tube of draft-stopping filler, you’d join together two long tubes with a bit of flat fabric.
-This will place a draft stopping filling outside of the door and a second one inside, giving you double the draft protection.
+You can provide double the protection of a simple DIY draft stopper by using a dual-sided draft blocker.
+Instead of a single stopper, you’d join together two stoppers with a bit of flat fabric that would slide underneath the door.
+This would place a draft stopper outside of the door and a second one inside, giving you double the draft protection.

 How to Make Single Door or Window Draft Stoppers